Free delivery on orders over £100

 5% benzoyl peroxide is available in pharmacies as a face wash, and it is included in smaller quantities in the formulations of some well-known skincare brands.
 However, some benzoyl peroxide products are only available on prescription as they contain other active ingredients that mean a professional must oversee their use, like antibiotics or retinoids.

-At Face Dr, some of our products (more on these below) contain a higher concentration of benzoyl peroxide, and our Skin Experts can discuss their use with you and prescribe you the appropriate product if necessary.
+At Face Dr, some of our products contain a higher concentration of benzoyl peroxide, and our Skin Experts can discuss their use with you and prescribe you the appropriate product if necessary, overseen by our GP & Aesthetics Doctor, Dr Julia Langford.

 How does benzoyl peroxide work?